-Share’s horticulture courses take place in its 2.5-acre walled garden in the grounds of Springfield University Hospital, Tooting.
-Students work in polytunnels all year round to produce bedding plants, food crops, herbs, plants from bulbs and decorative plants.
-As part of their training, students learn about:
+Share’s horticulture courses take place in a 2.5-acre walled garden in the grounds of Springfield University Hospital, Tooting.
+Students work year round to produce bedding plants, food crops, herbs, plants from bulbs, and decorative plants.

 - Level 2 in Practical Horticulture Skills

 Students learn about health and safety and how to communicate in a working garden environment.
 They grow in confidence and self-esteem, enjoying the therapeutic benefits of gardening, getting fresh air and exercise in a stimulating and friendly environment.